 Listen to the podcast here:

 The Importance Of Blair Chiropractic For Entire Families with Tracy Hazzard

 I am so excited about my guest today.
 Tracy Hazzard is an Inc. columnist.
 She and her husband, Tom, are the reason why this podcast even exists.
 I’m really excited to introduce you to Tracy.
-We’re going to talk today about her being my patient at my Precision Chiropractic practice in Rancho Santa Margarita, California.
+We’re going to talk today about her being my patient at my Well Connected Chiropractic practice in Rancho Santa Margarita, California.
 Welcome, Tracy.